 Updated March 31, 2026

 For Indiana tax preparers, professional liability coverage is the core protection for professional errors, omissions, negligence, and malpractice-style allegations tied to return preparation.
 It can also help with legal defense costs and settlements when a client claims your work caused a financial loss.

 Tax preparation insurance cost in Indiana varies by services offered, revenue, number of returns, claims history, and whether you add cyber liability or general liability.
-The state average provided is $97 to $404 per month, but your quote can vary.
+Your quote can vary based on those factors.

-Indiana’s rules in the provided data require workers’ compensation for businesses with 1 or more employees, and many commercial leases may ask for proof of general liability coverage.
+Indiana rules require workers’ compensation for businesses with 1 or more employees, and many commercial leases may ask for proof of general liability coverage.
 Your exact insurance needs can vary based on office setup, staff, and services.

 Yes.
 Tax preparer E&O coverage is typically the part of a policy designed to respond to client claims involving professional mistakes, and the buying process should confirm how the policy handles legal defense and settlement costs.

-Have your services, revenue, staffing, office type, and data-security practices ready, then request a quote from a carrier or broker that offers tax preparation business insurance and cyber coverage for Indiana practices.
+Have your services, revenue, staffing, office type, and data-security practices ready, then request a quote and connect with a licensed insurance professional who offers tax preparation business insurance and cyber coverage for Indiana practices.

+Updated March 31, 2026